 Growth capital expenditures comprise expenditures on new assets that are intended to grow our productive capacity.
 These capital expenditures are made to acquire or expand leasehold improvements, transportation and logistics equipment (including pick-up and delivery equipment, warehouse racking, material handling equipment, warehouse automation equipment and specialized logistics equipment such as coolers or vaults, among others), furniture and fixtures, and computer equipment to support new contracts or additional volume from new business.
-Outlays for growth capital expenditures for Q1 2024 were \$0.4 million compared with \$4.2 million in Q1 2023.
+Outlays for growth capital expenditures for Q3 2024 and YTD 2024 were \$nil and \$0.6 million, respectively, compared with \$3.1 million and \$10.9 million, respectively in Q3 2023 and YTD 2023.

-Growth capital expenditures can range from \$5.0 million to over \$15.0 million in any given fiscal year, depending on the underlying expansion need.
-Growth capital expenditures have also historically been funded through cash flows from operations.
-Growth capital expenditures for Q1 2024 were primarily attributable to a cooler expansion in our Accuristix Calgary facility.
-Growth capital expenditures for Q1 2023 were primarily attributable to the purchase of trailers for Skelton and Boyle and warehouse equipment for LSU.
+Growth capital expenditures can aggregate to over \$15.0 million in any given fiscal year, depending on the underlying expansion need, however in YTD 2024 we have not expanded our specialized transportation network due to the decline in our US-based truckload business and have redeployed certain assets from the U.S. to the Canadian network.
+Growth capital expenditures have historically been funded through cash flows from operations.
+Growth capital expenditures for YTD 2024 were primarily attributable to a cooler expansion in our Accuristix facility in Calgary.

-We are implementing the Tecsys Itopia[®] platform, a healthcare logistics 'software as a service' platform, to replace our prior warehouse management system ("WMS").
+We are implementing the Tecsys Itopia® platform, a healthcare logistics 'software as a service' platform, to replace our prior WMS.
 Tecsys Inc. ("Tecsys") is a supply chain management software company, and its technology stack will provide us with updated warehouse management and transportation management capabilities as well as end-to-end analytics and business intelligence.
 Our first client went live on our new WMS in Q1 2023.
 Implementations continued throughout Fiscal 2023 and will continue throughout Fiscal 2024 and Fiscal 2025.
 Our new WMS implementation has extended beyond our original project timeline due, in part, to delays in the delivery of required 3PL functionality in the base application code.
 We are working closely with Tecsys to address our functionality requirements.
 We expect the implementation will be complete by the end of Fiscal 2025.
-In Q1 2024, we capitalized \$0.3 million to intangible assets in connection with our new WMS.
+In Q3 2024 and YTD 2024, we capitalized \$0.6 million and \$1.2 million, respectively, to intangible assets in connection with our new WMS.
+We also capitalized \$0.4 million in YTD 2024 for software development for Boyle Transportation.